 - It is new

 - It is happening events, new projects

-- impacts people
+- It impacts people

-- has local significance matters to local people and the community
+- It has local significance matters to local people and the community

-- names and actions of high profile people
+- It includes names and actions of high profile people

-- unexpected or out of the ordinary
+- It is unexpected or out of the ordinary

-- timeliness recent event, or marks a milestone
+- It is timely recent event, or marks a milestone

-- conflict
+- It includes conflict

-- human interest/people stories.
+- It includes human interest/people stories.

-Most often you will be able to identify one or more news values in your media activity.

-"Students teaching the teachers about bullying prevention" (novelty)
+Most often you will be able to identify one or more news values in your media activity e.g. "Students teaching the teachers about bullying prevention" (novelty)